Lazarus78534396/rateIT/README.md

 # rateIT
-a webApp used to share art
+a webApp used to share art(incomplete)